2015 Madrilenian regional election: Parties and candidates

 On 11 February 2015, PSOE secretary-general Pedro Sánchez removed Tomás Gómez, PSOE candidate for the 2015 regional election, from the party's regional leadership.
 The decision came, allegedly, after suspicions of Gómez being involved in a tram project corruption scandal during his time as Mayor of Parla, though electoral motives may have helped hasten the move, as Gómez was deemed a bad candidate as Rafael Simancas later recognized. Ángel Gabilondo, former Education minister in José Luis Rodríguez Zapatero's cabinet from 2009 to 2011, was selected as PSOE's leading candidate in the region replacing Gómez on 21 February 2015.

-In United Left (IU), Tania Sánchez, elected as party's presidential candidate in a primary election held on 1 December 2014, had left the party on 4 February 2015 alongside a number of supporters, over an internal conflict with the party's regional leadership, involved in the Caja Madrid "black" credit cards scandal.
+In United Left (IU), Tania Sánchez, elected as party's candidate in a primary election held on 1 December 2014, had left the party on 4 February 2015 alongside a number of supporters over an internal conflict with the party's regional leadership, involved in the Caja Madrid "black" credit cards scandal.
 Luis García Montero, a Spanish poet and literary critic, was selected to replace Sánchez' as IU candidate to the Community of Madrid.

 The PP had not yet proclaimed a candidate as of February 2015, despite incumbent President Ignacio González being widely presumed to stand for a second term in office.
-On 2 March 2015, Spanish newspaper El Mundos headlines pointed out that González' had asked National Police officers to withhold information over an ongoing investigation on him about a possible tax fraud in the purchase of a luxury penthouse.
-González announced that he was the victim of policial 'blackmail' and reiterated his wish to be his party's candidate for the 2015 election.
+On 2 March 2015, Spanish newspaper El Mundo pointed out that González had asked National Police officers to withhold information over an ongoing investigation on him about a possible tax fraud in the purchase of a luxury penthouse.
+González announced that he was the victim of policial "blackmail" and reiterated his wish to be his party's candidate for the 2015 election.
 However, rumours arose in the media that the party's leadership had withdrawn their support from González and expected him to eventually give up on his intention to run.
 Finally, on 6 March 2015, incumbent Government delegate in Madrid Cristina Cifuentes was chosen as PP candidate for the autonomous community, while former regional president Esperanza Aguirre was nominated as candidate to the City Council of Madrid.